Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

   - It also is able tell exact qbits of of cybervators used in the future to establish Cybervator rankings

+Yaharia: Makkusu!!!
+You think you can just trust in the children to make the better place.
+That’s why the world is where it is know, instead of placing that responsibility on future generation our generation take that responsibility only then will this circle of waiting for a better place end.
+You can’t raise children to live in a world that does not exist, it Is us that must lead that change.

+{

+Yaharia: Isn't he your friend

+Makkusu: Yeah but people that are materialistic will become money driven -- People that put money first will never put people first

+}
 ## Plot

 The comic opens with Makkusu and Bursun fighting or preparing to fight each other